 Use these insights to help you better adjust your strategy.
 For example, if you find a piece of content performing well in terms of views and shares, then you can turn it into a series and create more pieces just like it.
 And if a piece of content is getting higher-than-average conversion rates, you could give it extra promotion with paid social ads or sponsored content.

-22 B2B content marketing tactics to add to your strategy
+22 B2B content marketing strategy tactics

 Ready for some swoon-worthy inspiration?